seclab-fudan/VulScope/index.md

 ## Citation
 ```
 @inproceedings{vulscope-CCS-2021,
-    author={J. Dai and Y. Zhang and H. Xu and H. Lyu and Z. Wu and X. Xing and M. Yang},
+    author={Jiarun Dai and Yuan Zhang and Hailong Xu and Haiming Lyu and Zicheng Wu and Xinyu Xing and Min Yang},
     booktitle={Proceedings of the 2021 ACM SIGSAC Conference on Computer and Communications Security},
     title={Facilitating Vulnerability Assessment through PoC Migration},
     year={2021},